fierceoj/triage-tools/malwhere/README.md

 ![alt text](../screenshots/powershell_encoded_command2.png)

+The following output was produced using the `--check` option.
+The `-b8` option also would have worked.

+The output contains a gzipped-compressed base64-encoded string.
+Using the `-bg` option against this string produces the following output.
+The `--check` option would have worked as well.

+The final base64 string contains a bytes object, which represents the final shellcode.
+You could then convert the bytes to hex if desired to obtain the final shellcode for further investigation, moving beyond the triage stage.
+The "FC E8 82 00 00 00" bytes in the beginning indicate a likely Metasploit payload.

 The `--xor` and `--xor_bf` options prompt for input rather than taking the encoded data as a command line argument.